Copyleaks/plagiarism-report/README.md

 npm install @Copyleaks\plagiarism-report
 ```

-Next steps can be skipped if demo is not of interest to you.
+Next steps can be skipped if the demo is not of interest to you.
 <br/>
-Compile the 3rd party libraries used in the report (underscore, angularJs, ...)
+Compile the third party libraries used in the report (underscore, angularJs, ...)
 ```
 npm run preparethirdparty
 ```